-In my experience, I am privileged to have had the opportunity to meet so many wonderful people, and as much as I am in the position of ‘helper’ I too start a new journey with my clients, now members; a journey where I am the ‘teacher’ as much as the ‘student’.
+In my experience, I am privileged to have had the opportunity to meet so many wonderful people, and as much as I am in the position of ‘helper’ I too start a new journey with my clients, a journey where I am the ‘teacher’ as much as the ‘student’.
 I am fascinated with humans’ capabilities and that alone never ceases to amaze me!

-I hold studies and qualifications in BSc Psychology Major in Counselling, Behavioural Medicine with emphasis on Motivational interviewing, Cognitive Behavioural Therapy, Coaching & Mentoring, Mindfulness, all at university level.
+I hold studies and qualifications in BSc (Hons) Psychology Major in Counselling, Behavioural Medicine with emphasis on Motivational interviewing, Cognitive Behavioural Therapy, Coaching & Mentoring, Mindfulness, all at university level.

-Today I am happily married, doing what I love and if I was already strong, the breakups in my life definitely made me stronger – more resilient, made me less judgemental, more empathetic and compassionate towards myself and others.
+If I was already strong, the breakups in my life definitely made me stronger – more resilient, made me less judgemental, more empathetic and compassionate towards myself and others.

 We all go through tough times and some experiences can be quite detrimental to our general well-being, but as devastating as they can be, they can also carry the potential for growth, enlightenment and even opportunity for betterment.